microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

     public class OpenApiLicense : IOpenApiSerializable, IOpenApiExtensible
     {
         /// <summary>
         /// An SPDX license expression for the API.
-The identifier field is mutually exclusive of the url field.
+The identifier field is mutually exclusive of the Url property.
         /// </summary>
         public string Identifier { get; set; }
     }